Influence of N,N,N-trimethyl-1-adamantyl ammonium (TMAda+) Structure Directing Agent on Al Pair Distributions and Features in Chabazite Zeolite: Results and Discussion

 We next explored the relationship between energy and Al configuration in the AAA \ce{TMAda+} subset.
 As shown in the top left panel in \cref{pe_aaa}, configurations span relative energies between 0 and \SI{40}{kJ/mol_{d6r}}, with a large density of configurations in the intermediate energy regime and sharper variations at the two extremes.
 By construction, the points include symmetry redundant configurations; for example, by inspection, the six lowest energy configurations are symmetry-equivalent realizations of the same structure.
 The energy spread of less than \SI{2}{kJ/mol_{d6r}} is within the threshold of energy fluctuation within the block-average sampling method.

 To fingerprint each configuration, we identified the three shortest \ce{Al-Al} contacts and classified each pair either as one of the features shown in \Cref{ring_type} or as an ``isolated'' pair.
+We want to note here that our definition of ``isolated'' pairs includes all the Al-to-Al structures which do not fall into the category of ``8MR'', ``6MR'', ``4MR'' or ``d6r'' as we listed in \Cref{ring_type}, and such definition has nothing related to the ability to balance divalent cations.
 The right panel of \cref{pe_aaa} reports histograms of these pair types vs energy in \SI{2.0}{kJ/mol_{d6r}} wide bins, with histogram points plotted at the low-energy side of the bin.
 The areas beneath each histogram reflect the relative probabilities of each pair type using the 36 T-site configuration construction algorithm and the assumed 11/1 Si/Al ratio.
 Isolated pairs are statistically most common, followed by 8MR.
 Generally, in the low energy region, configurations are rich in 8MR and isolated pairs and poor in 4MR and 6MR pairs.
 In contrast, high energy configurations contain a mix of features, with 6MR slightly more prominent at the highest energies. \Cref{fw_aaa} shows five non-degenerate representative low- and five non-degenerate representative high-energy Al configurations from the AAA set.
 All five low energy Al configurations have Al pairs on an 8MR, while the five high energy Al configurations have Al pairs on the d6r unit, 6MR or 4MR.
 This placement on the 8MR appears to maximize the close contacts with the quaternary ammonium center of \ce{TMAda+}.
 AIMD results agree with CMD predictions of the large energy difference between the low and high energy Al configurations.
 AIMD and CMD predictions do not agree on the precise identity of the lowest energy configuration.
 Among all AIMD-computed configurations, AIMD predicts a configuration that contains only isolated Al as the lowest average potential energy (\SI{2.0}{kJ/mol_{d6r}} lower in energy than the lowest energy configuration in structures 1-5 of \cref{fw_aaa}).
 AIMD and CMD predict the same highest energy configuration (structure 10 of \cref{fw_aaa}).

 To uncover patterns in energy vs features, we separated the configurations into three subsets by fitting the energy vs configuration data to two 3rd order polynomials across the first and second halves of the profile and partitioning at the two inflection points.
 This partitioning resulted in 1499, 3098, and 311 configurations in the low, medium, and high energy bins.
 We then Boltzmann-weighted the configurations within each bin, arbitrarily choosing \SI{433}{K} because it is representative of typical zeolite synthesis conditions. $RT$ at \SI{433}{K} is \SI{3.6}{kJ/mol}, so that averaging captures significant fractions of each bin.
 The configurational integral of the system with the AAA TMAda$^+$ orientation is